zlargon/story-downloader/README.md

-# Instagram Story Video Downloader
+# Instagram Story Downloader

-Press `Shift + D` to download story videos from Instagram
+Press `Shift + D` to download stories from Instagram

 # How to install Chrome Extension